 (The Poetic Edda.
 Grimnir’s Sayings, 39)

-People eventually realized that the sun and the moon would emerge from the eclipse regardless of whether they made noise to rescue the victims.
+Hawking goes on saying that people eventually realized that the sun and the moon would emerge from the eclipse regardless of whether they made noise to rescue the victims.
 In societies where they had record keeping on celestial events, they must have noticed after some time that eclipses do not happen at random, but rather in regular patterns that repeat themselves.

 Some events in nature clearly occur according to rules, but there are others that do not display a clear pattern of occurrence, and they do not even seem to happen as a result of a specific cause.
 Earthquakes, storms, and pestilence all appear to occur randomly, and natural explanations do not seem to be relevant.
 Therefore, supernatural explanations arose to account for such events, most of them merged with myth and legends.

 Supernatural explanations gave rise to magic, an attempt to control nature by means of rite and spell.
 Magic is based on people’s confidence that nature can be directly controlled.
 Magic thought is convinced that by performing certain spells, a specific event will take place.
 James Frazer has suggested that there is a link between magic and science, since both believe in the cause-and-effect principle.
 In magic, the causes are somehow unclear and they tend to be based upon spontaneous thoughts, while in science, through careful observation and reasoning, the causes are better isolated and understood.
 Science is founded on the idea that experience, effort, and reason are valid, while magic is founded on intuition and hope.
 In ancient times, it was common for science to be merged with magic, religion, mysticism, and philosophy, since the limits of the scientific discipline were not fully understood.